auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/calisthenics.md

   * Assistive resistance bands
     * Downside is they don't have the same support through the full range of motion
     * Can combine bands with unilateral training

+---

+I have since developed my routine quite a bit.
+I bought plans from the CaliMove (Calisthenics Movement) guys from YouTube.
+They have pretty great plans.
+As soon as I was getting bored the plans would change up.
+I made significant gains.
+You can find my review of phase 3 on my YouTube channel.